Admission Policy and Procedures

 - New Students/Adults out of High School/Transfer: Complete an Admissions Application.
-You need to request that a copy of your official transcript from each previously attended high school, education center, and/or college/university to be sent directly to the Admissions office.
+You need to request that a copy of your official transcript from each previously attended high school (within the past three years), education center, and/or college/university to be sent directly to the Admissions office.
 Any transcript handled by the student will be considered nonofficial.

 A photocopy of your driver's license or Michigan Secretary of State ID card must be submitted with the application to complete the package for residency verification.

 - Guest Students: If you are attending another Michigan college and wish to take Delta courses on a Guest status, you must complete Part I of the Michigan Uniform Undergraduate Guest Application (available at your current institution, Delta College Admissions or online at www.delta.edu.)
 Ask the Registrar at your college to complete Part II and to forward it to Delta’s Admissions Office.
 Be sure to check with your current institution to determine if your Delta courses will directly satisfy requirements.
 Upon the completion of your Delta courses you will need to request an “official” academic transcript be sent to your home institution.